 was found to be 2.15 for the first (phreatomagmatic) stage (14 – 16 April) of the Eyjafjallajökull 2010 eruption.
 For the subsequent magmatic eruption phases kI dropped to 1.58 for 17 April and 1.59 for 18 April – 22 May (see Gudmundsson et al. 2012).

-- “mod.
-Degruyter Bonadonna”: this approach is based on an algebraic relationship that is calibrated applying a numerical model by Degruyter and Bonadonna (2012), which is based on a combination of the models of Morton et al. (1954) and Hewett et al. (1971) and is designed for wind-affected bent-over plumes It links atmospheric parameters with plume height H and the derived mass eruption rate Q, using
+- Degruyter & Bonadonna”: this approach is based on an algebraic relationship that is calibrated applying a numerical model by Degruyter and Bonadonna (2012), which is based on a combination of the models of Morton et al. (1954) and Hewett et al. (1971) and is designed for wind-affected bent-over plumes It links atmospheric parameters with plume height H and the derived mass eruption rate Q, using